ogz00/SpringMVC-SpringSecurity-MySql-Hibernate/README.md

 Easy integration of the resource files at the SpringMVC.

-Introduction to Spring Security and Login Page
+Introduction to Spring Security, Login and Admin Pages

 Usages of the Security-Context for Create Secure Users at the Database with Authority Roles.